-Students will explore general guidelines of food preparation and meal planning.
+In this class and virtual lab, we will explore general guidelines of food preparation and meal planning.
 Food safety regulations, common regulatory practices, as well as various means of food preparation will be discussed.
-Topics include, food selection, food evaluation, composition of food, food safety, food preparation, meal preparation, and analysis of different food groups.
+Topics include, food selection, food evaluation, composition of food, food safety, food preparation, meal preparation, and analysis of different foods.
+We will also explore the chemical composition of food, physical and chemical changes in food associated with household preparation techniques, and appropriate assessment techniques for judging food quality, chemical, physical, sensory, and nutritional properties of foods.

-NUTR 560 - Therapeutic Nutrition - 3 credits
+NUTR 560 - Therapeutic Nutrition for Chronic Disease - 3 credits